Early Life and Sports Broadcasting Career

 The suspension was the only repercussion for Kellerman, and he and his wife are still happily married.

-The couple keep their relationship private on social media, with neither sharing photos of each other publicly.
+The couple keep their personal life private on social media, with neither sharing photos of each other publicly.